-Fetal heart rate monitoring is the process of checking the condition of your baby during labor and delivery by monitoring his or her heart rate with special equipment.
+Fetal heart rate monitoring is the process of checking the condition of your fetus during labor and delivery by monitoring your fetus's heart rate with special equipment.

 Fetal heart rate monitoring may help detect changes in the normal heart rate pattern during labor.
 If certain changes are detected, steps can be taken to help treat the underlying problem.
 Fetal heart rate monitoring also can help prevent treatments that are not needed.
-A normal fetal heart rate can reassure both you and your health care provider that it is safe to continue labor if no other problems are present.
+A normal fetal heart rate can reassure both you and your obstetrician–gynecologist (ob-gyn) or other health care professional that it is safe to continue labor if no other problems are present.

 There are two methods of fetal heart rate monitoring in labor.
 Auscultation is a method of periodically listening to the fetal heartbeat.
-Electronic fetal monitoring is a procedure in which instruments are used to continuously record the heartbeat of the fetus and the contractions of the mother’s uterus during labor.
-The method that is used depends on your health care provider’s or hospital’s policy, your risk of problems, and how your labor is going.
+Electronic fetal monitoring is a procedure in which instruments are used to continuously record the heartbeat of the fetus and the contractions of the woman's uterus during labor.
+The method that is used depends on the policy of your ob-gyn or hospital, your risk of problems, and how your labor is going.
 If you do not have any complications or risk factors for problems during labor, either method is acceptable.

 Auscultation is done with either a special stethoscope or a device called a Doppler transducer.
-When the transducer is pressed against your abdomen, you can hear your baby’s heartbeat.
+When the transducer is pressed against your abdomen, you can hear your fetus's heartbeat.

-When auscultation is used, your health care provider will check the heart rate of the baby at set times during labor.
+When auscultation is used, your ob-gyn or other health care professional will check the heart rate of the fetus at set times during labor.
 If you have risk factors for problems during labor or if problems appear during labor, the fetal heart rate will be checked and recorded more frequently.

-Electronic fetal monitoring uses special equipment to measure the response of the baby’s heart rate to contractions of the uterus.
-It provides an ongoing record that can be read by your health care provider.
-Your health care provider will review the electronic recording of the baby’s heartbeat (called the fetal heart rate tracing) at set times.
+Electronic fetal monitoring uses special equipment to measure the response of the fetus’s heart rate to contractions of the uterus.
+It provides an ongoing record that can be read.
+Your ob-gyn or other health care professional will review the electronic recording of the fetus’s heartbeat (called the fetal heart rate tracing) at set times.
 The tracing may be reviewed more frequently if problems arise.